Depth sounding: Mechanisation

 During the nineteenth century, a number of attempts were made to mechanise depth sounding.
 Designs ranged from complex brass machines to relatively simple pulley systems.
 Navies around the world, particularly the Royal Navy in Britain, were concerned about the reliability of lead and line sounding.
 The introduction of new machines was understood as a way to introduce standardised practices for sounding in a period in which naval discipline was of great concern.

 One of the most widely adopted sounding machines was developed in 1802 by Edward Massey, a clockmaker from Staffordshire.
 The machine was designed to be fixed to a sounding lead and line.
 It featured a rotor which turned a dial as the lead sank to the sea floor.
 On striking the sea floor, the rotor would lock.
 Massey's sounding machine could then be hauled in and the depth could be read off the dials in fathoms.
 By 1811, the Royal Navy had purchased 1,750 of these devices: one for every ship in commission during the Napoleonic Wars.
 The Board of Longitude was instrumental in convincing the Royal Navy to adopt Massey's machine.

 Massey's was not the only sounding machine adopted during the nineteenth century.
 The Royal Navy also purchased a number of Peter Burt's buoy and nipper device.
 This machine was quite different from Massey's.
-It consisted of an inflatable canvas bag (the buoy) and a spring-loaded wooden pulley block (the nipper).
+It consisted of an inflatable canvas bag (the buoy) and a spring-loaded wooden pulley block (the nipper) through which the sounding line was passed.
 Again, the device was designed to operate alongside a lead and line.
 In this case, the buoy would be pulled behind the ship and the line threaded through the pulley.
 The lead could then be released.
 The buoy ensured that the lead fell perpendicular to the sea floor even when the ship was moving.
 The spring-loaded pulley would then catch the rope when the lead hit the sea bed, ensuring an accurate reading of the depth.

 Both Massey and Burt's machines were designed to operate in relatively shallow waters (up to 150 fathoms).
 With the growth of seabed telegraphy in the later nineteenth century, new machines were introduced to measure much greater depths of water.
 The most widely adopted deep-sea sounding machine in the nineteenth century was Kelvin's sounding machine, designed by William Thomson (Lord Kelvin) and patented in 1876.
 This operated on the same principle as lead and line sounding.
 In this case, the line consisted of a drum of piano wire whilst the lead was of a much greater weight.
 Later versions of Kelvin's machine also featured a motorised drum in order to facilitate the winding and unwinding of the line.
 These devices also featured a dial which recorded the length of line let out.